The Heart of Yoga Wisdoms

 Reflection practices that help individuals move from reaction to conditioning toward clarity and truth.

-Celebrating the intersection of our relationship with the natural world, seasonal rhythms, and contemplative practice.
+Celebrating the intersection of our relationship with the natural world, seasonal rhythms, and healing properties.